 Northwest Montana, due to the close proximity to Glacier National Park and world-class recreational opportunities, is a leading destination for travelers interested in Montana.
 The primary audience for both Kalispell and Northwest Montana in general, is the Glacier National Park and nature-based outdoor traveler.
-Kalispell competes for those visitor room nights with other locales in the Valley.
+Kalispell competes for those visitor room nights with other locales in the Flathead Valley.

 Kalispell seeks to identify the target audience that will connect with our destination to base their outdoor adventure/Glacier National Park vacation and will travel for destination events.
-A visitor interested in Kalispell is looking for affordable variety of shopping, dining and activities along with a bit of culture for their outdoor-centered vacation.
-Kalispell's character and local culture, highlighted in our downtown amenities, local events and opportunities to experience a taste of Montana heritage in agriculture-based activities, rodeo, hunting, fishing and history found in our quality museums and Main Street experience, speaks to the high potential visitor's need for comfort and authentic experiences.
+A visitor interested in Kalispell is looking for an affordable variety of shopping, dining and activities along with a bit of culture for their outdoor-centered vacation.
+Kalispell's character and culture speak to the high potential visitor's need for comfort and authentic experiences.
+These qualities are highlighted in our downtown amenities, local events and opportunities to enjoy a taste of Montana heritage through agriculture-based activities such as rodeo, hunting and fishing as well as our museums and Main Street vibe.